Tryfon-K/first-test-weather/README.md

 # first-test-weather
-My first test.
+My first PlayWright test.
 Checking the temperatures in Brno.